 Let us learn about Learn to Fix Microsoft SCCM Intune Documentation Configuration Manager ConfigMgr.
 How many of us complaint about SCCM Intune documentation?

 The documentation is not updated and not relevant etc..
 Here is the real opportunity to help yourself and update SCCM and Intune documentation.

 But don’t get worried about the quality of the SCCM Intune documentation, as there are several steps of validation before your edits/changes get published.
 Hack a doc is the theme of this post 😉

 Check out the Video “Learn How to Help Fixing SCCM Intune Documentation Issues“

 We had a great MVPHackaDoc session with Aaron during the MVP Summit 2018.
-All the credits to Aaron to teach me how to start updating SCCM/Intune documentation.
-I don’t recommend going around and edit or update all the documentation.
+All the credits to Aaron taught me how to start updating SCCM/Intune documentation.
+I don’t recommend going around and editing or updating all the documentation.
 But start small before you leap.

 What is changed?

 Microsoft documentation service (https://docs.microsoft.com) is hosted on the GitHub platform, and this helps to get a better user experience while reading the documentation.